jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 |--|--|--|--|
 | 2020-10-31 08:00| Denver, CO | 2020-11-01 08:00| Phoenix, AZ |

 This driver was paid for 25 hours even though this time is only 24 hours.
-Gort is simply
+Gort is in a frenzy.
+Both Denver and Phoenix are in Mountain Time Zone, what happened?

+Phoenix (and most of Arizona) do not observe Daylight Savings Time and did not roll back their clocks.

 ## Why this is hard